-On or before April 1st of any given year, Maricopa Consortium members will make available their draft Annual Plans and the previous year's Consolidated Annual Performance and Evaluation Report (CAPER) to each housing authority, libraries, surrounding municipal governments (as applicable), and selected other locations for the mandatory 30-day public comment period to end no later than the 1st of May of any given year.
+On or before April 1st of any given year, Maricopa County Consortium members will make available their draft Annual Plans and the previous year's Consolidated Annual Performance and Evaluation Report (CAPER) to each housing authority, libraries, surrounding municipal governments (as applicable), and selected other locations for the mandatory 30-day public comment period to end no later than the 1st of May of any given year.
 If HUD annual funding allocations have not been released by March 15, the timeline for the draft and subsequent submission to HUD may be delayed.
 Members may also post their draft Plans using other supplemental forms of securing valid public input.
-The public shall be notified of this opportunity for review and comment in one or more newspapers with general circulation in each Consortium member's jurisdiction and shall identify the locations where citizens may review copies of draft Annual Action Plan and relevant CAPERs.
+The public shall be notified at least 14 days in advance of the public hearing, and before the comment period of this opportunity for review and comment in one or more newspapers with general circulation in each Consortium member's jurisdiction and shall identify the locations where citizens may review copies of draft Annual Action Plan and relevant CAPERs.
 A member may pursue alternative forms of posting with prior HUD written approval.

-One or both of the public meetings to be conducted by Maricopa Consortium members shall include the following items:
+The public hearing to be conducted by Maricopa County Consortium members shall include the following items:

-- The amount of CDBG, ESG, and HOME resources anticipated to be made available within member jurisdictions on a program year basis, and the projects within the range of eligible activities that may be undertaken concerning such federal programs. - The amount of CDBG, ESG, and HOME resources anticipated to benefit income qualified persons residing within member jurisdictions on a program year basis.

-• Other aspects of the Annual Action Plan as applicable.
+- The amount of CDBG, ESG, and HOME resources anticipated to be made available within member jurisdictions on a program year basis, and the projects within the range of eligible activities that may be undertaken concerning such federal programs. - The amount of CDBG, ESG, and HOME resources anticipated to benefit income qualified persons residing within member jurisdictions on a program year basis. - Other aspects of the Annual Action Plan as applicable.